steve-earley-BP0288928-bpp/BP0288928-PolicyBot/CONTRIBUTING.md

 ### Set up Python virtual environment and dependencies

-Create and activate a virtual environment for PolicyBot (this uses conda but other virtual environments like venv could be used):
+Create and activate a virtual environment for PolicyBot (this uses Conda but other virtual environments like venv could be used):

 ```bash
 conda create -n policybot python=3.11 ipython
 conda activate policybot
 ```

-**Important** - ensure that `pip` refers to the pip inside the conda environment just created:
+**Important** - ensure that `pip` refers to the pip inside the Conda environment just created:

 ```bash
 which pip